pablop16n/web-docs-scorer/README.md

 processed with: `crawled_text_qualifier.valorate_numbers()`

-The score of numbers is used to determinate the excess presence of number characters in the entire text.
-It is calculated comparing the ratio of numbers and word characters:
+This score is used to determine if there is a high numer of numeric characters in a document.
+It is computed by comparing the ratio of numbers and word characters:

 `numbers_characters / word_characters * 100`

-The applicated traduction for every ratio is variable depending on the language.
-For Spanish we assign this scores:
+The ratio threshold and its matching score depends on every language.
+In Spanish, for example, we assign scores as follows:

 | Number score  |    Ratio      |
 |---|---|